 File your income tax return immediately if you will be receiving a refund.

-Delay filing until close to April 15 if you owe the IRS money.
+Delay filing until close to the tax deadline if you owe the IRS money.

 Congratulations!
 You spent the last day or two completing your income tax return.
 Now you know whether you’re getting a refund or whether you owe money to the IRS.